 Dublin has been at the centre of Ireland‘s economic growth, and subsequent current economic decline, a period referred to as the Celtic Tiger years.
 Living standards in the city have risen dramatically, although the cost of living has also soared, becoming one of the most expensive cities to live or visit.

 I spent several months here for work purposes, and unfortunately have little to say about it, its a very small city by European standards, the centre is achievable to do within a few hours, the rest of the time head for the pub to drink Guinness, which does taste different here.

 Dublin offers some great food venues with unique food combinations.
 Yamamori Noodles (71 Great Georges Street, D2) has a great selection and reasonable prices for Japanese food, Roly’s Bistro, can’t be missed with a great lunch special that is certain to fill and satisfy, a great value, one I truly recommend for some fine Irish and fusion food.
-Finish off with a visit to Café en Seine for a night cap in a truly remarkable setting.
+Finish off with a visit to Café en Seine for a nightcap in a truly remarkable setting.

-Transport after hours is something I would rather avoid unless you intend on catching and expensive taxi home.
+Transport after hours is something I would rather avoid unless you intend on catching and an expensive taxi home.
 I found Dublin very expensive to enjoy.
 Though wandering its Georgian past really is a pleasure.
-Dublin is a city that doesn’t feel like a city, its only by the lights and nights that the energy of the place comes to life, and one can enjoy a drink with a local Dub.
+Dublin is a city that doesn’t feel like a city, it is only by the lights and nights that the energy of the place comes to life, and one can enjoy a drink with a local Dub.